Hiking with Shawn’s

-HOW TO GET TO THIS WILDERNESS AREA
+HOW TO GET TO bay creek WILDERNESS AREA

 Check out this map to see the area of Bay Creek Wilderness.

-There is no real access to Bay Creek Wilderness aside from a few points.
+There is no real access to this particular Wilderness aside from a few points.
 You can access trails into Bay Creek Wilderness by parking on the side of the road about an eighth of a mile southwest on Ozark Road past Mc Cormick/Burden Falls Road.
 You should see the ‘Bay Creek Wilderness’ sign at the start of the trail.
 One could also access the wilderness area by parking at the Burden Falls Trailhead on Mc Cormick/Burden Falls Road and crossing the road to get into the wilderness area.

-TRAILS WITHIN THIS WILDERNESS AREA
+TRAILS WITHIN THE bay creek WILDERNESS AREA

-There are a few designated trails in the Bay Creek Wilderness.
+There are a few designated trails in the this Wilderness.
 These trails are primarily used by equestrian users, but hikers are welcome.
 The best way to access these trails is with a paper map which you can purchase online at Friends of the Shawnee National Forest or by downloading an app onto your smart phone with these maps in them.
 We personally recommend (not sponsored) OnXHunt or Gaia GPS for your smart phone.